Part of the Swift Title Loans chain · locations

 Swift Title Loans is located at 1408 28th St Unit 104 in Sacramento, CA, in a convenient standalone storefront.
 The location is open Monday through Saturday, with extended Saturday hours until 7 PM.
 Sacramento residents can visit during weekday hours from 9 AM to 5 PM (10 AM on Mondays) or on Saturdays from 9 AM to 7 PM, with the location closed on Sundays.

-This Sacramento-based location specializes in title loans and payday advances, offering quick cash solutions when you need them most.
+This Sacramento-based location specializes in title loans and payday advances, offering short-term cash access solutions when you need them most.
 Call +1 279-202-9378 to discuss your loan options, apply over the phone, or visit in person at the 28th Street location.
 The staff can answer questions about loan terms, documentation requirements, and funding timelines.

 Services & Features